BA in History

 HTY 102 Western Civilization II

-Field II (select two)
+Field II (select one of the following pairings):

 Field III (select two)

 HTY 152 The Islamic Near East

 GEO 170 Global History: Mapping the World Across Cultures

 Research Methods Course